srccircumflex/Simple-Rich-Trading-Journal/README.rst

     :align: center

 Enter a ``0`` in the column *n* and define the cells of the columns *TakeTime* and *TakeAmount* to define a payout.
 The value from the *ITC* column is subtracted or added to the amount in the calculations.

 Payouts are deducted from the sum of deposits, but not from profits.
-However, if the payouts exceed the available money, a ITC entry is created from the remaining amount.
+However, if the payouts exceed the available money, a ITC record is created from the remaining amount.

 Entries in the column group *Invest* are not accepted.